 In case of emergency…

 Should anything happen, the closest U.S. consulate is in Nuevo Vallarta.
-The phone number is (55) 8526-2561 from Mexico.
+That link has all the consulates listed in Mexico.

 Canada has a consulate in Puerto Vallarta that provides services to Canadians visiting and living in Mexico.
 The address is Plaza Peninsula, Local Sub F, Boulevard Francisco Medina Ascencio 2485, Zona Hotelera Norte, 48300.